Property

 Going into an auction without having funding secured could present risks.
 Without knowing exactly how much capital is accessible to you, you could be at risk of going beyond your budget.
 Additionally, you may miss out on lots if you’re too hesitant to bid on, due to not knowing your maximum limit.

 The flexibility of auction finance can also help where the mainstream options are limited.
 High-street lenders may only be willing to lend on “vanilla” property types.
-But, here at MFS, we’re happy to provide flexible finance for a broad spectrum of unusual or unique properties.
+But, here at Market Financial Solutions, we’re happy to provide flexible finance for a broad spectrum of unusual or unique properties.

 How does the auction finance process work?